horionclient/Horion-Scripting/docs/types/DrawUtils.rst

 .. module:: DrawUtils

-All methods listed here may only be executed in the onRender callback
+All 3d draw methods listed here may only be executed in the onRender callback

+All 2d draw methods listed here may only be executed in the onRender2d callback

 .. method:: setColor(r, g, b, a)